KarlEilebrecht/patterns-kompakt-code/src/test/java/de/calamanari/pk/bridge/README.md

 ![Test](../../../../../../../doc/patterns/images/bridge_cx.png)

-The connector family can now evolve independently from the family of _PersonDataConnector_s.
+The connector family can now evolve independently from the family of _PersonDataConnectors_.

-In the following deployment diagram shows how the connectors for external systems can be further decoupled by configuration.
+Below you can see depicted how the connectors for external systems can be further decoupled by configuration.

 ![Test](../../../../../../../doc/patterns/images/bridge_px.png)